cualbondi/old-web/README.md

     # git clone https://<username>@bitbucket.org/martinzugnoni/geocualbondi.git # HTTPS alternative

     vagrant up
-    # vagrant up --provider=lxc # maybe this alternative
+    # vagrant up --provider=lxc  # alternative

 Now you can go to localhost:8000 or 192.168.2.100:80 in the browser and enjoy cualbondi.

 ### Internal working

-All this works inside vagrant machine, in this case a lxc container
+All this works inside vagrant machine

 1. Vagrant mounts the directory in which the Vagrantfile is located outside vagrant machine (git root), inside the vagrant virtual machine to be accesed as `/repo`.

-2. Inside vagrant machine, uwsgi uses `/repo` to work and communicates to nginx through a unix socket located in `/run/uwsgi/app/django/socket`
+2. Inside vagrant machine, uwsgi uses `/app/repo` to work, and communicates to nginx through a unix socket located in `/run/uwsgi/app/django/socket`

 3. Inside vagrant machine, NginX acts as a reverse proxy for uwsgi, exposing application into port 80